Find Affordable College Courses

 Read full report on Finance & Financial Management at Georgia Southern University

-Kennesaw State University ranked #7 on this year’s Best Finance & Financial Management Schools in Georgia list.
-KSU Georgia is a very large public school located in the suburb of Kennesaw.
+With a ranking of #7, Kennesaw State University did quite well on this year’s best schools for finance and financial management students.
+KSU Georgia is a very large public school located in the large suburb of Kennesaw.

 The average amount in student loans that finance majors at KSU Georgia take out is $25,919.